testfairy/testfairy-flutter/README.md

 ### How to update native SDKs?
 Run `pod repo update` and update the plugin in *pubspec.yaml*.
 Then run `cd ios; pod update TestFairy; cd ..`.

-### Dart 2 Support
+### Null-safe Dart Support
-To be able to use TestFairy Flutter Plugin 2.+, you must have the environment specified below and upgrade your project code base to Dart 2 using [this guide](https://dart.dev/dart-2).
+To be able to use TestFairy Flutter Plugin 2.+, you must have the environment specified below and upgrade your project code base to null-safe Dart using [this](https://dart.dev/dart-2) and [this guide](https://flutter.dev/docs/null-safety).

 ```
 environment: